kyllolive/js-test/readme.txt

 1. Clone this repository using `git clone https://github.com/kyllolive/js-test.git`

+3. cd into the repository using `cd js-test`

 2. Create a new branch using `git checkout -b <your-first-name>`.
 For example, `git checkout -b joshua`

 3. Create a new file in the `js` folder called `<your-first-name>.js`.
 For example, `joshua.js`